 - Be on the alert for new information being offered which you might be expected to answer questions about during the discussion.

-Otherwise, the interviewer may decide to start by asking you what attracted you to the position and why you would be a suitable candidate.
+Otherwise, the hiring manager may decide to start the job interview by asking you what attracted you to the position and why you would be a suitable candidate.